-Axel works as the Associate Strategic Director at frog design.
-He was previously the Vice President of Innovation and Head of the Innovation Lab at Pixelpark (Publicis Groupe).
+Axel works as the Strategy Director at frog design.
+He was previously Head of Service Design at Allianz Group, Associate Strategic Director at frog design, Vice President of Innovation and Head of the Innovation Lab at Pixelpark (Publicis Groupe).

 His thesis Prototyping Innovation: Integrate and Accelerate Change won the "Michael Conrad Outstanding Thesis Award" in 2012.
 In a nutshell, his thesis describes a human-centered, interdisciplinary process that seeks to create desirable and sustainable changes in behavior and form – of individuals, systems and organizations – often for socially progressive ends.

 Theses deliverables could be achieved by exploiting multi-stage, iterative process applied to big, complex issues – often, but not limited to, social issues.